ehteshamkhaja/test-springboot-application/README.md

 This project is to deploy the springboot application onto EKS Cluster.

+**For storing the state file, i have used s3 bucket, please refer the terraform block for the s3 bucket details in backend section.

 Please find the below steps followed to build this project.

 1. First, Create the infrastructure using terraform , please find the source code in this git repository under eks directory.